contactandyc/another-c-library/10_binary_search_trees.md

 print_using_reverse_iteration: hgfedcba
 ```

-To really understand how to print a binary search tree, I've made a slight modification to the node printing function so that it can print the key a random number of times followed by the depth.
+To understand how to print a binary search tree, I've made a slight modification to the node printing function so that it can print the key a random number of times, followed by the depth.

 The code that follows can be found in illustrations/10_binary_search_trees/2_binary_search_tree